Egypt Residential Property Market Analysis 2025

 Then in 2021, President Abdel Fattah al-Sisi directed the CBE to launch a new mortgage funding program for low- and middle-income individuals with long-term loans of up to 30 years and with low and simplified interest rates not exceeding 3%.

-• National Bank of Egypt (NBE): EGP 17.81 billion (US$371.5 million) equivalent to 25.9% share, benefitting 147,332 individuals
+• National Bank of Egypt (NBE): EGP20.4 billion (US$410.4 million) equivalent to 24.1% share, benefitting 159,522 individuals

-• Banque Misr: EGP 16.58 billion (US$345.7 million) equivalent to 24.1% share, benefitting 132,046 customers
+• Banque Misr: EGP19.39 billion (US$390.1 million) equivalent to 22.9% share, benefitting 146,347 customers

-• Housing and Development Bank (HDB): EGP 7.3 billion (US$152.3 million) or 10.6% share, benefitting 73,718 customers
+• Housing and Development Bank (HDB): EGP 7.92 billion (US$159.4 million) or 9.4% share, benefitting 76,081 customers

-• QNB Alahli: EGP3.8 billion (US$79 million) for 24,864 customers, accounting for about 5.5% share
+• QNB Alahli: EGP5.8 billion (US$116.7 million) for 32,665 customers, accounting for about 6.9% share

 The Sisi regime and army rule

 Previous President Mohammed Morsi succeeded Hosni Mubarak in June 2012 but was ousted by a military coup on July 3, 2013.
-Current president Abdel Fattah al-Sisi, the ex-general who led the coup, has launched a crackdown on Muslim Brotherhood supporters, and cemented army rule.
+Current president Abdel Fattah al-Sisi, the ex-general who led the coup, has launched a crackdown on Muslim Brotherhood supporters and cemented army rule.

 Among the thousands of Muslim Brotherhood sympathizers in jail are dozens, if not hundreds, of secular activists jailed for their political activities.
-Meanwhile, a growing number of liberals have left the country to go abroad, since no opposition is allowed, and any opposition, even humorous comment, can result in immediate arrest and long prison terms.
+Meanwhile, a growing number of liberals have left the country to go abroad, since no opposition is allowed, and any opposition, even a humorous comment, can result in immediate arrest and long prison terms.
 Authorities have also ordered travel bans and asset freezes against prominent human rights organizations.

 In May 2017, Sisi approved a new law that aims to regulate non-governmental organizations (NGOs) in Egypt.
 The law makes it impossible for NGOs to function independently, as it strictly controls the funding of NGOs and gives the government the authority to monitor and challenge their day-to-day activities.

 In March 2018, Sisi won a second term against a sole minor opposition candidate.
 More serious challengers, including human rights lawyer Khalid Ali and former PM Ahmad Shafiq, withdrew from the race, and former armed forces chief of staff Sami Anan was arrested.
+Then, during the 2020 parliamentary elections, Egypt's Mostaqbal Watn Party, which is a strong supporter of Sisi, secured nearly 55% of the contested seats.

-However, the Covid-19 pandemic exposed the chronic weaknesses of Egypt's underfunded public health system - which Sisi pledged to reform at the start of his presidency.
+However, the Covid-19 pandemic exposed the chronic weaknesses of Egypt's underfunded public health system, which Sisi pledged to reform at the start of his presidency.
 Health budgets rose in recent years but remain far below Sisi's targeted spending of 3% of GDP.
 In fact, in 2019, the healthcare budget was just around 1.3% to 1.8% of GDP.

-To fight the pandemic, the government increased its allocated spending for health care by 46% y-o-y to EGP 258 billion (US$ 5.4 billion) in its 2020/2021 budget.
-Then in the 2021/2022 budget, the government allocated about EGP 109 billion (US$2.3 billion) to the health sector.
+To fight the pandemic, the government increased its allocated spending for health care by 46% y-o-y to EGP 258 billion (US$ 5.2 billion) in its 2020/2021 budget.
+Then, in the 2021/2022 budget, the government allocated about EGP 109 billion (US$2.2 billion) to the health sector.

 An ambitious new health insurance system is on the way, which promises to revolutionize public health care and make it accessible to the poor.
 Its implementation was initially expected to take up to 15 years, but Sisi has reduced this period to 10 years.